Malibu, California: Higher Education

 Established in 1937 in south-central Los Angeles, Pepperdine University moved to its Malibu campus in 1972.
-However, when Malibu incorporated as a city the boundaries were drawn to exclude Pepperdine, at the college's insistence.
+But when Malibu incorporated as a city, the boundaries were drawn to exclude Pepperdine, at the college's insistence.
+The university is a private college affiliated with the Church of Christ, located today in central Malibu, north of the Malibu Colony at the intersection of the Pacific Coast Highway and Malibu Canyon Road.
+Malibu is also served by Santa Monica College, a community college in the nearby city of Santa Monica to the south.